hphelion/documentation/upload-publish-partner-images135.md

     false, "deleted_at": null, "properties": {}, "size": 456}}
    </pre>

-**Important:** When the upload is complete, your image status is `active`, and you can boot it using the relevant nova commands or the HP Cloud web interface.
+**Important:** When the upload is complete, your image status is `active`, and you can boot it using the relevant nova commands or the HP Helion Public Cloud web interface.
 See the documentation for [creating instances](https://community.hpcloud.com/article/creating-your-first-instance) for more information.

-### Updating properties required for HP Cloud management console ### {#publishGlanceUpdate}
+### Updating properties required for HP Helion Public Cloud management console ### {#publishGlanceUpdate}
-If you want your images to display in the HP Cloud management console, you must [set additional properties](#publishReqsDisplay).
+If you want your images to display in the HP Helion Public Cloud management console, you must [set additional properties](#publishReqsDisplay).
 To update these properties, follow the instructions below.

 #### Glance client ####
 Use the `--property` option of the `glance` command: